d11wtq/rdo/README.md

 ### One-time use connections

-If you pass a block to RDO.connect, RDO yields the connection into the block, returns the result of the block, the closes the connection.
+If you pass a block to RDO.connect, RDO yields the connection into the block, returns the result of the block, then closes the connection.

 ``` ruby
 puts RDO.open("sqlite:some.db") do |c|